jovanbulck/sgx-step/README.md

    custom AEP stub.
-Furthermore, to enable precise evaluation of our approach on attacker-controlled benchmark debug enclaves, SGX-Step can _optionally_ be instrumented to retrieve the stored instruction pointer from the interrupted enclave’s SSA frame.
-For this, our `/dev/sgx-step` driver offers an optional IOCTL call for the privileged `EDBGRD` instruction.
+Furthermore, to enable precise evaluation of our approach on attacker-controlled benchmark debug enclaves, SGX-Step can _optionally_ be instrumented to retrieve the stored instruction pointer from the interrupted enclave's SSA frame (using Linux's `/proc/self/mem` interface and the `EDBGRD` instruction).
-5. Thereafter, we configure the local APIC timer for the next interrupt by writing into the initial-count MMIO register, just before executing (6) `ERESUME`.
+5. Thereafter, we configure the local APIC timer for the next interrupt by writing into the initial-count memory-mapped I/O register, just before executing (6) `ERESUME`.

 ## Source code overview